 The advert should summarise the role and the key requirements in a paragraph, helping candidates quickly decide if the role is of interest.
 The advert, as with the summary, should aim to promote the role to suitable candidates and should concentrate on the role.
 Any information you wish to include about the department or University should follow this.
 Be aware that some online advertisers may impose restrictions on the size and format of the advert, so you may have to work around these if you wish to advertise with that provider.
 Your Internal Recruiter will be able to advise you on any restrictions in place.

 We encourage you as the hiring managers (and your colleagues) to use your professional social media presence to advertise roles to your connections online.
 You are likely to know other people within your profession and this is a much more targeted way of highlighting your vacancy to potential applicants.
 Whether you use, Twitter, LinkedIn, ResearchGate or any other platform, keep the message simple.

 Recruiting for non-EU, EAA OR Swiss Nationals

 For positions where we may need to recruit non-EU, EEA or Swiss nationals, we have to advertise the position for at least 30 days through a minimum of two relevant media sources.
 The role must also have a suitable rate of pay and skill level as defined by the UK Visa and Immigration Service.
 For example, a role requiring PhD level skills would usually meet this criteria.
 This is in order to satisfy the ‘resident labour market test’ required for the University to support visa applications for individuals who currently do not have the right to work in the UK.
-Always take advice from your local HR team with regards to this, or you may not ultimately be able to appoint your preferred candidate.
+Always take advice from your local People and Culture team with regards to this, or you may not ultimately be able to appoint your preferred candidate.